 In contrast, it’s expected that by the start of the 2018-19 tax year, the vast majority of established and recognised platforms will have launched their ISAs or will at least be fully authorised, giving them the green light (assuming HMRC ISA plan manager status is approved) to launch their tax-efficient products.

-Read more about the IF ISA in ‘Innovative Finance ISA: The Future is Bright’ and see below for major platforms launch dates/expected launch dates.
+Read more about the IF ISA in ‘Innovative Finance ISA: The Future is Bright’ and click below to compare IFISAs currently on the market:

 Emerging Players and Models